 Direction: An organisation is most forceful, if it aligns all its resource.
 A natural way of aligning all resources is to direct them all towards the end customer and the products that are offered to such end customers.
-A mechanism to encourage such behaviour is to generate win-win-situations for individual employees and the company as a whole.

 Product perspective: The company is only comprised of teams.
 Every team offers and receives products.
 Teams that do not have a product or an (internal) customer for their product do not exist.
 If several teams request the same product from the same team the efficiency of the company increases.

 Customer-supplier-relationship: The whole company is structured by help of a thorough customer-supplier-relationship.
 Every team is either an internal customer or a supplier to an internal or external customer.
 The customer receives the product and pays for it.